Skip to main content

 Here are some more ways to "Cease the Grease"

-- Remove excess oil from pots and pans with a paper towel and throw away the towel in a trash can.
+• Remove excess oil from pots and pans with a paper towel and throw away the towel in your organics bin.

-- Use strainers in sink drains to collect food scraps and throw away the scraps in the trash.
+• Use strainers in sink drains to collect food scraps and throw away the scraps in the organics bin.

-- Scrape food scraps from dishes into trash cans or garbage bags.
+• Scrape food scraps from dishes into your organics bin or recyclable container.

-- Remove oil and grease from dishes, pans, fryers and griddles.
-Cool first before you skim, scrape or wipe off excess grease and put it into the trash.
+• Remove oil and grease from dishes, pans, fryers and griddles.
+Cool first before you skim, scrape or wipe off excess grease and put it into the organics bin.

 Thanks for your help, and please spread the word about how important it is to "cease the grease."
 Together, we can protect our sewer system and the environment.